warp1337/opencv_facerecognizer/README.md

     sudo apt-get install python-dev python python-scipy python-imaging-* python-opencv python-setuptools

 The most basic application, **ocvf_recognizer.py** will work without *ROS* or *RSB*.
-However, if you want to make use of typed message passing please install the following
+However, if you want to make use of typed message passing and on-the-fly model training please install one of the following (RSB or ROS).

 Dependencies ROS (Indigo):